samoyi/note/Theories/Languages/JavaScript/UnderstandJS/performance/Loops/Loops.md

 ## Function-Based Iteration 相比于基本数组遍历也要明显慢
 1. Even though function-based iteration represents a more convenient method of iteration, it is also quite a bit slower than loop-based iteration.
 2. The slowdown can be accounted for by the overhead associated with an extra method being called on each array item.
-In all cases, function-based iteration takes up to eight times as long as loop-based iteration and therefore isn’t a suitable approach when execution time is a significant concern.
+In all cases, function-based iteration takes up to eight times as long as loop-based iteration and therefore isn’t a suitable approach when execution time is a significant concern

 ```js
 let arr = [];